Recovering p-adic valuations from pro-p Galois groups

 The case $l \not=p$ lives in the `tamely ramified' part of the Galois group.
 Much more mysterious is the `wild' case $l=p$.
-Here the structure of $G_{F}(p)$, $F$ a finite extension of $\mathbb{Q}_p(\zeta_p)}(p)$ is known by work of Demushkin, Labute and Serre (cf. \cite{serre2}, 5.6).
+Here the structure of $G_{F}(p)$, $F$ a finite extension of $\mathbb{Q}_p$ containing $\zeta_p$, is known by work of Demushkin, Labute and Serre (cf. \cite{serre2} and \cite{labute}).
 It is an example of a pro-$p$ Demushkin group given by generators and relations which can be specified (see Section 2).
-These fields are therefore canonical examples of what we call \emph{Demushkin fields} (see Section 2.2).
+These fields are therefore canonical examples of what Efrat has called \emph{$p$-Demushkin fields} (see Section 2.2).
 As already alluded to when mentioning the result of \cite{mochi_padic}, there is no hope of recovering \emph{all} the arithmetic of such a $p$-Demushkin field purely from the maximal pro-$p$ quotient of its absolute Galois group, since there exist non-isomorphic pairs $F, F'$ of finite extensions $\mathbb{Q}_p$ containing $\zeta_p$ for which $G_F \simeq G_{F'}$.
 Examples of such are given in Section 2 of \cite{jarden1979characterization}, and include e.g. the pairs $F=\mathbb{Q}_p(\zeta_p, \sqrt[p]{p}), F'=\mathbb{Q}_p(\zeta_p, \sqrt[p]{p+1})$, for any prime $p>2$.
 Further examples in the pro-$p$ context are given in Remarks \ref{rmk:diff_gal_groups} and \ref{rmk:diff_gal_groups_p2}.